-Camping can be a fun and relaxing activity and a great way of getting back to nature and resetting your natural pattern.
-Kayak camping can be even more enjoyable and can get you closer to nature and into more remote and peaceful spots.
+Camping trips can be a fun and relaxing activity.
+A kayak camping trip can be even more enjoyable and can get you closer to nature and into more remote and peaceful spots.

-When you’re looking for the best kayak for camping there are a few things you might want to think about.
-To help you get out there, we’ve put together some information on what to look for, as well as a guide to some of our favorite boats for the job.
+When you’re looking for the best kayak for camping trips there are a few things to think about.
+We’ve put together some information on what to look for, as well as a buying guide to some of the best kayaks for camping.